rkass/zcash/doc/api.md

-# Zapa API Additions
+# API

-In order to be a useful resource for the zapavm Avalanche plugin, the following RPC endpoints have been added or modified:
+In order to be a useful resource for the zapavm Avalanche plugin, the following RPC endpoints have been added or modified.
+Unless otherwise noted, all endpoints listed here are supported as well https://zcash-rpc.github.io/.

 ## Get Serialized Block (Added)